heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 | High income   | 3                | 125             | 9              | 7.20               |
 | High income   | 4                | 136             | 13             | 9.56               |

 Attrition is highest among employees with both low income and low job satisfaction, reaching 43.48% at the lowest satisfaction level.
-Across all income groups, attrition generally decreases as job satisfaction increases, indicating a consistent negative relationship between satisfaction and turnover.
-However, this effect is strongest in the low-income group, where attrition remains relatively high even at higher satisfaction levels.

-In medium and high-income groups, attrition rates are significantly lower overall and decline more clearly with increasing job satisfaction.
-This suggests that higher income may buffer the negative impact of low satisfaction.
-Overall, the results indicate that income and job satisfaction interact, with the highest attrition risk concentrated among employees who experience both low pay and low satisfaction.
+The strongest pattern appears in the low-income group.
+In medium- and high-income groups, attrition is lower overall, but the relationship with job satisfaction is less strictly linear.

-### 4.7.3 Experience and Overtime ###
+### 4.7.2 Experience and Overtime ###

 ```sql
 SELECT